itepifanio/going-beyond-with-jupyter-notebooks/README.md

 programming is useful in developing big and serious projects, like [FastAi](https://github.com/fastai/fastai).
 This tutorial will show attendees how to get the benefits of literate programming while also following software development best practices.
-We’ll get hands-on experience in writing and publishing a Python Package while using Jupyter Notebooks.
-In addition to publishing the package, we’ll also learn how to deploy the docs, run simple tests and run these tests on CI/CD, making sure that our package will only get published if the tests pass.
+We’ll get an hands-on experience in writing and publishing a Python Package while using Jupyter Notebooks.
+In addition to publishing the package, we’ll also learn how to deploy the docs, run simple tests and run them on CI/CD, making sure that our package will only get published if the tests pass.

 ## Which package will be developed?

 A [French
 Deck](https://en.wikipedia.org/wiki/French-suited_playing_cards), one of
-the most common decks in games, that contains 52 cards splitted between 4 suits.
+the most common decks in games, that contains 52 cards split between 4 suits.

 The package will be used to develop a simple [blackjack](https://pt.wikipedia.org/wiki/Blackjack) as a proof of